Cloud Software Group, Inc. EBX®

 The chapter Supported environments has been updated to reflect the necessary upgrades detailed below.

-Support for SAP HANA as a back-end database engine for EBX® is discontinued as of this release.
+Backward compatibility - SAP HANA as a back-end database engine for EBX® is discontinued as of this release; the inter-database migration provides a way to export the full content of a repository to another database.

 WebLogic AS support